LSXPrime/soundflow-docs/src/content/docs/api-reference.md

 **Methods:**

 * `AddModifier(SoundModifier modifier)`: Adds a sound modifier to the component.
+* `RemoveModifier(SoundModifier modifier)`: Removes a sound modifier from the component.
 * `ConnectInput(SoundComponent input)`: Connects another component's output to this component's input.
-* `ConnectOutput(SoundComponent output)`: Connects this component's output to another component's input.
 * `DisconnectInput(SoundComponent input)`: Disconnects an input from this component.
+* `AddAnalyzer(AudioAnalyzer analyzer)`: Adds an audio analyzer to the component.
-* `DisconnectOutput(SoundComponent output)`: Disconnects an output from this component.
+* `RemoveAnalyzer(AudioAnalyzer analyzer)`: Removes an audio analyzer from the component.
 * `GenerateAudio(Span<float> buffer)`: Abstract method that derived classes must implement to generate or modify audio data.
 * `Process(Span<float> outputBuffer)`: Processes the component's audio, including applying modifiers and handling input/output connections.
-* `RemoveModifier(SoundModifier modifier)`: Removes a sound modifier from the component.

 ### Abstracts `SoundModifier`